David Joseph Madden

 Zhuang, J, Johnson, MA, Madden, DJ, Burke, DM, and Diaz, MT.
 "Age-related differences in resolving semantic and phonological competition during receptive language tasks."
 Neuropsychologia 93.Pt A (December 2016): 189-199.
 Full Text

 Monge, ZA, and Madden, DJ.
 "Linking cognitive and visual perceptual decline in healthy aging: The information degradation hypothesis."
 Neuroscience and biobehavioral reviews 69 (October 2016): 166-173.
-Full Text
+(Review) Full Text Open Access Copy

 Melton, MS, Browndyke, JN, Harshbarger, TB, Madden, DJ, Nielsen, KC, and Klein, SM.
 "Changes in Brain Resting-state Functional Connectivity Associated with Peripheral Nerve Block: A Pilot Study."
 Anesthesiology 125.2 (August 2016): 368-377.
 Full Text Open Access Copy

 Madden, DJ, Whiting, WL, and Huettel, SA.
-"Age-related changes in neuralactivity during visual perception and attention."
+"Age-related changes in neural activity during visual perception and attention."
 Cognitive Neuroscience of Aging: Linking cognitive and cerebral aging.
-May 1, 2009.
+May 1, 2005.
 Full Text

 Madden, DJ, and Parks, EL.
 "Age differences in structural connectivity: Diffusion tensor imaging and white matter hyperintensities."
 Cognitive neuroscience of aging: Linking cognitive and cerebral aging (2nd Ed.).
 Trans.
 R Cabeza, L Nyberg, and DC Park.